King Charles I of England

 Speaker Lenthall asserting the Privileges of the Commons (Speaker of the House William Lenthall kneels to Charles during the attempted arrest of the Five Members), fresco in the Houses of Parliament by Charles West Cope, fresco painted 1865-1866; Credit – Wikipedia

-On August 22, 1642, at Nottingham, Charles raised the Royal Standard and called for his loyal subjects to support him, and the Civil War between the Royalists or Cavaliers (Charles’ supporters) and the Roundheads (Parliament’s supporters) had begun.
+On August 22, 1642, at Nottingham, Charles raised the Royal Standard and called for his loyal subjects to support him, and the Civil War between the Royalists or Cavaliers (Charles’ supporters) and the Roundheads (Parliament’s supporters) began.
 The Battle of Edgehill, the first real battle, was fought on October 26, 1642, and proved indecisive.
 The Cavaliers were defeated at the Battle of Marston Moor on July 2, 1644, and at the Battle of Naseby on June 14, 1645.
 The balance was now permanently tipped to the parliamentary side.
-In April of 1646, Charles left Oxford, which had served as his capital city during the conflict, and surrendered to the Scottish Army expecting to be safe and well-treated.
+In April 1646, Charles left Oxford, which had served as his capital city during the conflict, and surrendered to the Scottish Army expecting to be safe and well-treated.
 However, the Scots delivered Charles to Parliament in 1647.

 Charles was imprisoned at Holdenby House in Northamptonshire until the New Model Army officer George Joyce took him by force to Newmarket.
-The New Model Army, which had been created in 1645 to professionalize the Parliamentary army, felt neglected and ignored by Parliament, and Charles thought he could take advantage of these tensions.
+The New Model Army, created in 1645 to professionalize the Parliamentary army, felt neglected and ignored by Parliament, and Charles thought he could take advantage of these tensions.
 He was transferred to Oatlands and then Hampton Court Palace where negotiations continued without results.
 At this point, Charles considered that it would be in his best interest to escape and flee to France, southern England, or the Scottish border or to put himself under the protection of Colonel Robert Hammond, Parliamentary Governor of the Isle of Wight, whom he thought was sympathetic to him.
 He chose the second option and on November 11, 1647, Charles fled Hampton Court Palace and made arrangements to meet Hammond.
 However, this proved to be a mistake as Hammond held Charles in Carisbrooke Castle on the Isle of Wight and informed Parliament that Charles was in his custody.
 Charles was confined at Carisbrooke Castle for a year.
 During this period, Charles continued negotiations with foreign armies and wrote letters showing his lack of respect for Parliament and his determination to abolish anti-Catholic laws.
 These revelations made any further defense of Charles impossible.
 He was moved to Hurst Castle in Hampshire at the end of 1648 and then moved to Windsor Castle.

 Engraving from “Nalson’s Record of the Trial of Charles I” in the British Museum.
 Charles (in the dock with his back to the viewer) facing the High Court of Justice; Credit – Wikipedia